 lets you split the screen vertically in half: the right screen and the left

-screen can display the map in different scales in 2D or 3D.
+screen can display the map in different scales.

 the standard map of your surroundings is overlaid with

 the name of the street you will turn onto next, and 2 arrows: the larger one

 to the left indicating the direction of your next maneuver and how far you

 are from approaching it, and the smaller one to the right indicating the

 direction of your second to next maneuver and how far you are from

 displays the name of the street you will next travel along and an arrow